-Three cases of Legionnaires’ disease confirmed at Vernon Hills retirement home
+1 dead, 2 others sick from Legionnaires’ disease at Vernon Hills senior living center

 “We urge any residents and visitors of the Brookdale facility who are currently experiencing pneumonia symptoms—cough, shortness of breath, headache, muscle aches and fever—to see a doctor right away for testing,” said Dr. Sana Ahmed, Medical Epidemiologist at the Lake County Health Department.
 “Early treatment of Legionnaires’ disease reduces the severity of the illness and improves your chances for recovery.”

-The bacteria grows in area of warm water, including hot water taps, whirlpool spas, and decorative fountains, among others.
+The bacteria grows in areas of warm water, including hot water taps, whirlpool spas, and decorative fountains, among others.

+"We are working with the Lake County Health Department, the Illinois Department of Health and a national water treatment company and are following their protocols and recommendations regarding Legionella bacteria.
+At this time, no one knows the source of the bacteria,” said Heather Hunter, a spokesperson for Brookdale Senior Living.

 There is no evidence to suggest that the bacteria can spread from person-to-person.